HealthCatalyst/documentation/HCRTools/templates/model-pre-processing/longitudinal-imputation.md

-# Longitudinal Imputation via GroupedLOCF
+# Longitudinal Imputation via ``GroupedLOCF``

 ## What is this?

 In healthcare one often works with datasets that have multiple rows for a single person, over time.
 This is called longitudinal data.

-If you want to fill in some of the NULL in such a dataset, HCRTools lets you pull values forward within each person's particular history.
+If you want to fill in some of the NULLs in such a dataset, HCRTools lets you pull values forward within each person's particular history.
 In other words, Joe's weight from a year ago can be pulled forward to Joe's rows corresponding to last week or last month.

 ## Why is it helpful?

 This may help make your models more accurate, or help fill in your data for disparate calculations/visualizations.

-## Is any longitudinal data set ready for HCRTools to work on it?
+## Is any longitudinal dataset ready for HCRTools to work on it?

 Nope.
-You have to first order your data by a PersonID column and then by a date/time column (with time going down the rows).
+You have to first order your data by a PersonID column and then by a date-time column (with time going down the rows).

-## So, how do we do it already?
+## So, how do we do it?

 * First, we'll load HCRTools and create a fake dataset in R (that you can play with)